RubenDillon/tanzu/tap4/readme.md

 ```
     1. Join the Management Cluster to TMC.
     2. Create a Cluster Group (I create "TAP" cluster group)
-    3. Deploy a TKG cluster
+    3. Deploy a TKG cluster (I use the tanzu cli on the video that I upload to Youtube)

             3 instance for Control plane (Standard_D4s_v3 = 8 vCPU and 16 GB RAM each in 3 availability zones)
             6 instances for Workers nodes (Standard_D8s_v3 = 8 vCPU and 16 GB RAM each) Two nodes by each availability zone